cisco/lal-build-manager/SPEC.md

 This allows multiple blessed configurations of the same component, i.e. `lal build dme-unit-tests --config=asan` and `lal build dme-unit-tests --config=debug`.
 Both are valid provided `dme-unit-tests` provides those `configurations` in the `components` part of the manifest.

 #### lal update [components..]
+Find the latest available version of a component that is available in all currently `supportedEnvironments` from the manifest.

  - *lal update component [--save]*: fetches the latest version of a component.
 The optional `--save` flag will also update the manifest file locally.